tumrin/UnicaBot2.0/README.md

 # UnicaBot2.0
-New version of unica bot for updated unica website
+New version of UnicaBot for updated unica website.